galaxyproject/training-material/events/galaxy-academy-2024.md

 You only need a browser and an account on one of the galaxy instances registered for this event.
 Please have a look at the setup tab.

-**Certificats:** You can earn a certificate for the tracks you attended by answering a short questionnaire to verify your participation.
+**Certificates:** You can earn a certificate for the tracks you attended by answering a short questionnaire to verify your participation.